 Trakm8 is an innovative and diverse UK-based technology company, focused on fleet management, insurance and automotive telematics, and optimisation.
-Trakm8 strives to proactively provide actionable insights which reduce risk and improve efficiency for its customers.
+Trakm8 uses AI based evergreen solutions to proactively provide actionable insights which reduce risk and improve efficiency for its customers.
 From a firm foundation of integrity and family values, Trakm8 encourages and develops its talented people to create world-leading solutions that are ethically sourced, proudly manufactured, and professionally sold.
 By upholding these ideals, Trakm8 aims to deliver growth in long-term value to shareholders.